AlexanderDavid/SentenceToEmojiTranslation/README.md

 ### Summary Scoring
 We score a summary by averaging the cosine difference of all n-gram-emoji combinations.
 The lower the average difference the higher the score.

+### Ideas for Improvement
+[ ] Use Emoji2Vec-Sent2Vec Vectoriztion instead of naive list
+[x] Remove n-gram sequences that contain n-grams with only stop words [ ] Modify scoring algorithm to weight based on n-gram length [ ]

 ## Some Results
 | Input Sentence                          |   Summary Score | Individual N-Gram Scores   | N-Grams                                        |   Elapsed Time | Emoji Results   |
 |:----------------------------------------|----------------:|:---------------------------|:-----------------------------------------------|---------------:|:----------------|